Add a little vintage holiday flair to your decorating with this easy DIY Christmas banner – all you need are a few simple supplies!

 When you are done making your pennant pieces, use glue gun to adhere your pennants to ribbon or twine.
 This pop-pom ribbon is my favorite!
 I love how it coordinates with the vintage inspired paper.

-That’s it!
+That’s is all you need to complete this paper Christmas decor.
 Now your Christmas banner is ready to hang in your home, or be gifted to a friend!

 Don’t these classic Christmas colors just get you so excited for the holidays??
 I think I am going to have to get more vintage Christmas paper.
 I probably should make a coordinating banner for my kitchen window.